Fall Escapes: Blue Ridge Parkway

 In early October, fall foliage is more impressive in the high mountains at the southern leg of the route than in the north.
-Visitors should start their journey in Virginia at Shenandoah National Park, milepost 0, near Waynesboro, VA.
+Visitors should start their journey in Virginia at Shenandoah National Park, milepost 0, near Waynesboro, Virginia.
 On the drive south, the panoramic views of the valleys on both sides of the parkway will amaze drivers as they traverse the twisting and curling section road.
 The views as well as the color get better as one approaches Pisgah and the Black Mountains in the south.
-The route concludes at the Great Smoky Mountains National Park near Cherokee, NC, at milepost 469.
+The route concludes at the Great Smoky Mountains National Park near Cherokee, N.C., at milepost 469.

 Drivers can park anywhere on the shoulder of the 469-mile road to enjoy the wealth of beauty and history of Virginia and North Carolina.
 However, they must follow National Park Service rules for the highway.
 These include no swimming in lakes or ponds, no hunting, no pets without a leash and no fires, except campground or picnic area fireplaces.

 An ideal beginning to a fall foliage road trip can be had at the Virginia Fall Foliage Festival in Waynesboro, at the start of the parkway.
 The event is held downtown, during the first two weekends in October.
 Besides checking out the arts and crafts on display at the festival, visitors to this quintessential small-town community can also explore Waynesboro's main street and historic district.